Neymar to PSG: A Look Inside the World's Biggest Transfer Deal

 Very quickly the story of the summer began to escalate.

-From the original scepticism it began to become clear that there was foundation to the tale and here we are, 17 days later, with the news confirmed and images all across the world of Neymar Jr and his No.10 PSG shirt.
+From the original scepticism, it began to become clear there was foundation to the tale, and here we are, 17 days later, with the news confirmed and images all across the world of Neymar Jr. and his No. 10 PSG shirt.

 What a moment.
 What a signing.

-I have been delving deeper into how it all became possible and the best place to kick off was by speaking to the man who got the scoop...
+I have been delving deeper into how it all became possible, and the best place to kick off was by speaking to the man who got the scoop.

 Breaking the Story

-Journalist Marcelo Bechler was about to start eating dinner at home in Barcelona when he received a phone call he would never forget.
+Journalist Marcelo Bechler was about to eat dinner at home in Barcelona when he received a phone call he would never forget.

 "My contact started to tell me about the whole story with Neymar," he explains.
 "The more he spoke the more I began to realise the impact of what he was telling me.